dragon.data.DDict

 ()Returns a keys view of the distributed dictionary.

-Returns a DDictItemsView of the keys that are local to the process invoking this method.
+Returns a DDictItemsView of the key/value pairs that are local to the process invoking this method.

 Returns a DDictKeysView of the keys that are local to the process invoking this method.

-Returns a DDictValuesView of the keys that are local to the process invoking this method.
+Returns a DDictValuesView of the values that are local to the process invoking this method.

 manager